So we heard this show had a plot... or something like that.

 Fox Mulder.
 He's got it all, the tragic backstory, the sexy voice, and the smokin' hot body.
 The Trope Namer for Estrogen Brigade Bait was the David Duchovny Estrogen Brigade from alt.tv.x-files.
 Mulder's an especially noteworthy example because unusually for an American show that wasn't particularly aimed at a female audience, Mulder spent a lot more time not fully clothed than Scully did.

-Assistant Director Walter Skinner got a lots of gratuitous shirtless scenes, underwear scenes and almost naked scenes.
+Assistant Director Walter Skinner got a few gratuitous shirtless scenes as well.
 He had quite a few fans.

 James van der Beek as himself on Don't Trust the B---- in Apt.
 23. Particularly lampshaded in the episode "Sexy People ..." where he walks into June's bedroom, spills a peach smoothie on himself so he has to take off his shirt, then spills it on himself again so he has to take a shower.